anithaamarnath/card_game_midterm/README.md

   - Check the migrations folder to see what gets created in the DB
 6. Run the seed: `npm run knex seed:run`
   - Check the seeds file to see what gets seeded in the DB

+NOTE: seeded matches do not contain card info. attempting to view a game in progress, or an archived game, will result in an error.
+To see these screens you need to start a new game.

 7. Run the server: `npm run local`
 8. Visit `http://localhost:8080/`.
 You can also replace `localhost` with your IPv4 adress to play with other computers on your local network.

 ## Requirements of the Project